sachin19183/path-of-the-silent-warrior/about.md

 This space is my personal dojo — a place where I document my thoughts, struggles, and growth as I continue to build that discipline, day by day.
+Becuase discipline and being consistent is my real strength.

 If you’ve ever felt like an underdog, or someone who started late but refuses to stop — you may find something here that resonates.